groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/net/_index.md

           ```
       # more_feature_loop
       - title: "Apply Transformation to Rendered Output"
-        content: "You can perform various transformations to the rendered output document using GroupDocs.Viewer ‎for .NET API.
-These transformation options give you control on the way you present the rendered ‎output for display.
-The available transformations are, page rotation option, page reorder option and ‎applying text watermark.‎"
+        content: "You can perform various transformations to the rendered output document using GroupDocs.Viewer for .NET API.
+These transformation options give you control on the way you present the rendered output for display.
+The available transformations are, page rotation option, page reorder option and applying text watermark."

       # more_feature_loop
       - title: "Working with Outlook Data Files"
         content: "GroupDocs.Viewer for .NET API can render the items in Outlook Data Files (OST/PST) as PDF, HTML and Image Files.
-Our ‎Viewer API also has the ability to obtain the list of folders contained in Outlook Data Files.
-Using ‎GroupDocs.Viewer for .NET API, you can specify the folder to render from Outlook Data Files.
+Our Viewer API also has the ability to obtain the list of folders contained in Outlook Data Files.
+Using GroupDocs.Viewer for .NET API, you can specify the folder to render from Outlook Data Files.
 Likewise, you can also obtain email messages contained in OST/PST formats as attachments.
 GroupDocs.Viewer for .NET also enables you to filter messages from OST/PST formats based on subject, content or sender."

       # more_feature_loop
       - title: "Working with CAD Documents"